danakianfar/information_retrieval_1/README.md

 ## Description

-Code for the [Information Retrieval](http://coursecatalogue.uva.nl/xmlpages/page/2016-2017-en/search-course/course/25718) course  MSc Artificial Intelligence @ UvA.
+Code for the [Information Retrieval](http://coursecatalogue.uva.nl/xmlpages/page/2016-2017-en/search-course/course/25718) course of the MSc in Artificial Intelligence at the University of Amsterdam.

 ### Lab 1 - Evaluation Measures, Interleaving and Click Models